If you have been charged with drink driving, you are certainly not alone.

 Avoiding a criminal record if you plead guilty

-Even if you wish to plead guilty to drink driving, you may be able to avoid a criminal conviction by persuading the magistrate to grant you a “section 10”.
+Even if you wish to plead guilty to drink driving, you may be able to avoid a criminal conviction by persuading the magistrate to grant you a “section 10 dismissal or conditional release order”.

-Section 10 of the Crimes (Sentencing Procedure) Act 1999 allows a magistrate to dismiss a case altogether or place a person on a good behaviour bond without a criminal record even if they plead guilty.
+Section 10 dismissals or conditional release orders of the Crimes (Sentencing Procedure) Act 1999 allows a magistrate to dismiss a case altogether or place a person on a good behaviour bond without a criminal record even if they plead guilty.

-There are several steps that you can take to maximise your chances of getting a “section 10”, including getting up to 3 character references, participating in a Traffic Offender Program and writing an apology letter to the court.
+There are several steps that you can take to maximise your chances of getting a non conviction order, including getting up to 3 character references, participating in a Traffic Offender Program and writing an apology letter to the court.

 There are guides on our website page about how to do all of those things.

-If you receive a section 10, it also means that you will avoid a fine and licence disqualification.
+If you receive a non conviction order, it also means that you will avoid a fine and licence disqualification.

-But with the availability of section 10, why do so many people still get criminal records?
+But with the availability of a non conviction order, why do so many people still get criminal records?

 Roughly 6 out of 10 low-range drink-drivers receive criminal convictions.